Critical Behavior of Photon Rings in Kerr-Bertotti-Robinson Spacetime: Critical rays and key parameters

 Similarly, by applying Eq.~\eqref{deltat} and Eq.~\eqref{1}, the variation of $t$ for a spherical orbit can be expressed as

 Using the elliptic integral Eq.~\eqref{a} and Eq.~\eqref{Gt}, and setting $\theta_{s}=\theta_{o}$ with $m=2$, we can get the time-delay within a half-period as

 We refer to $\gamma$, $\delta$ and $\tau$ as the critical parameters that characterize the critical behavior of unstable photon orbits.
 These parameters not only govern the behavior of critical photons but also determine the self-similar characteristics of gravitational lensing images.
 Analogous to Eq.~\eqref{eq:root4expan}, we can expand the three critical parameters around the Kerr case.
-The resulting lengthy expressions are presented in Appendix~\ref{app:expansion}.
+For brevity, we present here only the expansion for $\gamma$